Spieker circle: Nine-point circle and Euler line

 Spieker circles were first found to be very similar to nine-point circles by Julian Coolidge.
 At this time, it was not yet identified as the Spieker circle, but is referred to as the "P circle" throughout the book.
 The nine-point circle with the Euler line and the Spieker circle with the Nagel line are analogous to each other, but are not duals, only having dual-like similarities.
 One similarity between the nine-point circle and the Spieker circle deals with their construction.
 The nine-point circle is the circumscribed circle of the medial triangle, while the Spieker circle is the inscribed circle of the medial triangle.
 With relation to their associated lines, the incenter for the Nagel line relates to the circumcenter for the Euler line.
-Another analogous point is the Nagel point and the othocenter, with the Nagel point associated with the Spieker circle and the orthocenter associated with the nine-point circle.
-Each circle meets the sides of the medial triangle where the lines from the orthocenter, or the Nagel point, to the vertices of the original triangle meet the sides of the medial triangle.
+Another analogous pair of points is the Nagel point and the orthocenter, with the Nagel point associated with the Spieker circle and the orthocenter associated with the nine-point circle.
+In the first case, the splitters of the reference triangle, which pass through the Nagel point, also pass through the tangencies of the Spieker circle with the sides of medial triangle.
+In the second case, the altitudes of the reference triangle, which pass through the orthocenter, also pass through the intersections of the nine-point circle with the sides of the reference triangle.